FREQuency ATTribution: benchmarking frequency-based occlusion for time series data: Datasets

 \section{Datasets}

 The experiments below were conducted across multiple datasets of the UEA \& UCR repository~\cite{tsc2021datasets}.
 The datasets were selected in a way that covers multiple different aspects such as different number of channels, classes, dataset size and problem statement.
 The selection is shown in Table~\ref{tab:datasets}.
 Furthermore, the selection covers different domains to emphasize on the broad applicability of the methods as well as to highlight limitations.
 This way, the selection of datasets presents a comprehensive set covering both easy and difficult datasets concerning the generation of data.
 In addition to the UEA \& UCR datasets, a synthetic anomaly detection dataset was used~\cite{siddiqui2019tsviz}.
+For the detailed visual and numerical analysis the \textit{CharacterTrajectories} dataset was used as it provides a good balance between the complexity and interpretability.
+Furthermore, this was the only dataset that provided a good visual representation of the time series data in the 2D space.